ecrasy/Hanio/README.md

 将其move到那个辅助的pillow上即可

 ## code output
-Move disk 1 from source A to destination C
+step 1 : Move disk 1 from source A to destination C
-Move disk 2 from source A to destination B
+step 2 : Move disk 2 from source A to destination B
-Move disk 1 from source C to destination B
+step 3 : Move disk 1 from source C to destination B
-Move disk 3 from source A to destination C
+step 4 : Move disk 3 from source A to destination C
-Move disk 1 from source B to destination A
+step 5 : Move disk 1 from source B to destination A
-Move disk 2 from source B to destination C
+step 6 : Move disk 2 from source B to destination C
-Move disk 1 from source A to destination C
+step 7 : Move disk 1 from source A to destination C